chatcharoen/dbsec-workshop/Lab_Guides/ASO/100/README.md

   ![](images/017.png)

-- Scroll down to Encrypted Objects and see what we have
+- Scroll down and expand Encrypted Objects.
+Observe there are currently no encrypted objects in the PDB

   ![](images/018.png)